Nevada’s Ryan White Programs Resource Directory

 - Ryan White Part B (RWPB) provides grants to States and Territories to improve the quality, availability, and organization of HIV health care and support services.

-- The Office of HIV/AIDS sits within the Nevada Department of Health and Human Services and the Office of HIV/AIDS and is headquartered in Carson City, NV.
+- The Office of HIV/AIDS sits within the Nevada Department of Health and Human Services, and the Office of HIV/AIDS has offices in Carson City, NV and Las Vegas, NV.

-- Provides a comprehensive system of care that includes primary medical care, essential support services and access to HIV medication through the AIDS Drug Assistance Program (ADAP) to eligible Nevadans living with HIV/AIDS.
+- RWPB provides a comprehensive system of care that includes primary medical care, essential support services and access to HIV medication through the AIDS Drug Assistance Program (ADAP) to eligible Nevadans living with HIV/AIDS.

 - Ryan White Part C (RWPC) funds go to community-based organizations to support outpatient HIV early intervention services and care.